EQWorks/python-curriculum/03-data-containers-and-repetitions-3.md

 df.to_csv('./poi_stats.csv')
 ```

-The Pandas library offers many more tools for tasks such as data grouping and aggregation, reshaping and pivoting, visualizations and various output formats, etc. Over time, it is safe to say that its capability will only increase and improve, as the Python programming language itself, again thanks to their respective and, to a certain extent, the larger, vibrant open-source community.
+The Pandas library offers many more tools for data grouping and aggregation, reshaping and pivoting, visualizations, various output formats, etc. Over time, it is safe to say that its capability will only increase and improve, as the Python programming language itself, again thanks to their respective and, to a certain extent, the larger, vibrant open-source community.
 Check out its [documentation](https://pandas.pydata.org/pandas-docs/stable/index.html) for a world of wonders.

 ## Exercises